cloud-parrot/cloud-parrot.github.io/_posts/2020-12-13-gitlab-github.md

 **Some of the DevOps features I am aware of:**

-1. Testing and deploying of your application on Kubernetes environment can be done with Gitlab.
+<p style='text-align: left;'> 1.
+Testing and deploying of your application on Kubernetes environment can be done with Gitlab. </p>
-2. Gitlab offers WAF(The Web Application Firewall) to managed Kubernetes clusters to detect and block web based attacks using the OWASP core ruleset.
+<p style='text-align: left;'> 2.
+Gitlab offers WAF(The Web Application Firewall) to managed Kubernetes clusters to detect and block web based attacks using the OWASP core ruleset. </p>
-3. GitLab offers monitoring and logging of running pods in connected Kubernetes clusters.
+<p style='text-align: left;'> 3.
+GitLab offers monitoring and logging of running pods in connected Kubernetes clusters. </p>

 ## Github - What I think and How do I use it!